Partial recovery and weak consistency in the non-uniform hypergraph Stochastic Block Model: Introduction

-Our algorithm for \Cref{thm:mainresult_k} requires the input of model parameters $a_m,b_m, m\in\mathcal M$, and they can be estimated by counting cycles in hypergraphs as shown in \cite{mossel2015reconstruction,yuan2021testing}.
-Estimation of the number of blocks can be done by counting the outliers in the spectrum of the non-backtracking operator \cite{le2015estimating,angelini2015spectral}. \end{remark}

-Our \Cref{alg:k_block_partition} can be summarized in 3 steps: \begin{enumerate} \item \textbf{Hyperedge selection}: select hyperedges of certain sizes to provide the maximal signal-to-noise ratio (SNR) for the induced sub-hypergraph. \item \textbf{Spectral partition}: construct a regularized adjacency matrix and obtain an approximate partition based on singular vectors (first approximation). \item \textbf{Correction and merging}: incorporate the hyperedge information from adjacency tensors to upgrade the error rate guarantee (second, better approximation). \end{enumerate}
+Our Algorithms \ref{alg:binary_partition_partial} and \ref{alg:multiple_partition_partial} can be summarized in 3 steps: \begin{enumerate} \item \textbf{Hyperedge selection}: select hyperedges of certain sizes to provide the maximal signal-to-noise ratio (SNR) for the induced sub-hypergraph. \item \textbf{Spectral partition}: construct a regularized adjacency matrix and obtain an approximate partition based on singular vectors (first approximation). \item \textbf{Correction and merging}: incorporate the hyperedge information from adjacency tensors to upgrade the error rate guarantee (second, better approximation). \end{enumerate} The algorithm requires the input of model parameters $a_{\ell},b_{\ell}$, which can be estimated by counting cycles in hypergraphs as shown in \cite{Mossel2015ReconstructionAE, Yuan2022TestingCS}.
+Estimation of the number of blocks can be done by counting the outliers in the spectrum of the non-backtracking operator, e.g., as shown (for different regimes and different parameters) in \cite{Saade2014SpectralCO, Angelini2015SpectralDO, Le2022EstimatingTN, Stephan2022SparseRH}.

-We generalize the innovative graph algorithm in \cite{chin2015stochastic} to uniform hypergraphs with a more detailed analysis.
-In particular, the random partitioning step in \Cref{alg:2_block_partition} was explained only in the case when the output is an equi-partition; in general, the output sets $\widehat{V}_1, \ldots, \widehat{V}_k$ are only approximately equal in size, and we give complete explanations of the general case here.

-A non-uniform HSBM can be seen as a collection of noisy observations for the same underlying community structure through several uniform HSBMs of different orders.
-A possible issue is that some uniform hypergraphs with small SNR might not be informative (if we observe an $m$-uniform hypergraph with parameters $a_m=b_m$, including hyperedge information from it ultimately increases the noise).
-To improve our error rate guarantees, we start by adding a pre-processing step for hyperedge selection according to SNR, and then apply the algorithm on the sub-hypergraph with maximal SNR.

-When the number of blocks is $2$, we give a simpler algorithm (\Cref{alg:2_block_partition}) for partial recovery with a better error rate guarantee, as shown in the following \Cref{thm:mainresult_2}. \Cref{alg:2_block_partition} does not need the merging routine in \Cref{alg:k_block_partition}, since once we cluster one block, the other one is clustered automatically.